 The lender will also pull your credit report and may ask you for other pertinent financial data.

 Once you've turned over all of this information and discussed your budget and borrowing goals, the lender will assess your documentation as well as the current housing market to determine your borrowing eligibility.
 This process can take days or a couple weeks, depending on your circumstances.
 Once you have your mortgage pre-approval letter, it is usually valid for 60-90 days.

 It's important to note that a mortgage pre-approval is not the same thing as pre-qualification.
 Pre-qualification is a much looser estimate of how much you could spend on a home because it's generally based on a quick phone call where you provide financial estimates.
 For this reason, it's not regarded as highly as a pre-approval.

 You can get started on a mortgage pre-approval with Citizens Bank in just minutes.
-Call 1-888-514-2300 to speak with a home loan advisor and find out more about the pre-approval process.
+Call 1-888-514-2300 to speak with a home loan originator and find out more about the pre-approval process.
 Once you've got your pre-approval letter, it's time to start pounding the pavement and searching for your next house.